 7. Due Diligence.
 Are We There Yet?

-After signing a Letter of Intent with a buyer, the entrepreneurs turn their attention to finalizing the purchase agreements while the buyers are looking under the hood.
-Buyers ask for everything they can think of during Due Diligence and will ask for it several times!
+After signing a Letter of Intent with a buyer, the business owners turn their attention to finalizing the purchase agreements while the buyers are looking under the hood.
+Buyers ask for everything they can think of during Due Diligence and will (likely) ask for it several times!

 Often a data room is set up where all of the pertinent closing documents are drafted and reviewed by all parties.
-The documents that are sent to the data room by the seller and attached to the final purchase agreements are very important.
-A prudent advisor will scour these documents for accuracy before they are submitted for review and inclusion.
+The documents sent to the data room by the seller and attached to the final purchase agreements are very important.
+A skilled and cautious advisor will scour these documents for accuracy before they are submitted for review and inclusion in the data room.

 8. The Attorneys are Fighting Like My Kids